ericelliott/maybearray/docs/api.md

  a Just function (a function that takes an unwrapped value and returns any), a Nothing function (a function that takes no arguments and returns any).

-If Maybe is Nothing, the Nothing function is applied otherwise, the Just function is applied to the value (Maybe[0])
+If Maybe is Nothing, the Nothing function is applied.
+Otherwise, the Just function is applied to the value (Maybe[0])

 Example:
 ```javascript